emberjs/rfcs/text/0670-implicit-injection-deprecation.md

 Removing implicit injections is not possible until we first issue deprecations for users.
 This helps us maintain our strict semver commitment to not completing a major version bump and removing APIs without a deprecation path.

-### Deprecation
+As a result, it will take us 3 phases to remove `owner.inject`.

+### 1. Deprecate implicit injection on target object

-The first step will be issuing the deprecation.
-This can be accomplished by installing a native getter and setter on the target object that is receiving the property.
+The first step will be issuing a deprecation on the target factory object that is receiving a property.
+This can be accomplished by installing a native getter and setter on the target.
 Whenever the property is accessed, we will check if the property is explicitly injected.
 If it isn't, we will issue a deprecation with an until value, id and url to read more about this deprecation.

+### 2. Deprecate `owner.inject`

+The first phase did not actually deprecate the "use" of `owner.inject`.
+However, we need to deprecate it's use directly before removing.
+This will follow the standard deprecation path.

-### Removal
+### 3. Profit!

-Ember 4.0 will remove the ability to inject arbitrary properties on Ember's Framework objects.
+Ember 4.0 will remove the ability to utilize `owner.inject` to inject arbitrary properties on Ember's Framework objects.

+It is important to consider the timeline of these three phases.
+Many addons and apps will need to make minor and major changes to their codebase.
+We need to consider this as we move through each phase.

 ## How we teach this